MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/manufacturing/contoso-coffee-manufacturing-intro.md

     This app delivers demo data for the base application.
 - **Contoso Coffee Demo Dataset (country ID)**

-    This app adds country-specific content on top of the base application.
+    This app adds country or region-specific content on top of the base application.

 Add the apps to an empty company in a paid subscription or as part of a trial.
 For example, create a new company with no sample data from the **Create New Company** assisted setup guide that you can open from the **Companies** list.
 Then add the apps from the [marketplace](../../ui-extensions-install-uninstall.md#install) if they are not already listed in the **Extension Management** page.